Author: Nathaniel Kangpan

 We recently completed a Portfolio Efficiency Audit for an executive that led to them becoming a client.
 I’ll use today’s deep dive to go through five of the most impactful findings from this audit.

-But first, our company updates:
+But first, a couple company updates:

 Firm Updates